The age of white dwarf stars is one of the best ways to help determine the age of the universe. We took a brief look at

 Over time, using the triple-alpha process, the core of a star is gradually changed from helium to carbon and oxygen.
 When a star finally dies in an explosion producing a planetary nebula (will discuss more below), some of this carbon and oxygen in the star will be expelled into space.
 Ultimately, all of the carbon and oxygen on our planet (whether carbon in the form of graphite, coal, or diamond or combined with oxygen and hydrogen to form hydrocarbons and organic molecules) was made in the core of the red giant stars.

 In other words, all the oxygen in the air we all breathe every day originated in the remote past from the fiery furnace in the core of a long-dead star.

 The aging star now resembles an onion with a very dense core made of carbon and oxygen of degenerate matter, a layer around the core composed of helium being fused to carbon in the triple-alpha process, and another layer of hydrogen to helium fusion, and then finally the rest of the star composed of inert hydrogen.
 As the age of the star further, heat in the center of the star continues to rise, causing expansion of the outer inert hydrogen layer producing a larger even more luminous star.

 Red Star Instability

 A star is very stable during most of its existence.
-There are variable stars that periodically increase in luminosity but generally, this is in a very controlled, orderly, predictable way.
+There are variable stars that periodically increase in luminosity but generally, this variability is controlled, orderly, and predictable.
 Stars who reach the red giant phase of their existence grow more unstable.
 Giant stars experience cooling in their outermost layers due to their huge size which spreads out their heat production over a larger area.
-Sometimes, the cooling allows electrons to pair with their nuclei producing stable atoms which allows more of the heat energy to escape.
+Sometimes, the cooling allows electrons to pair with their nuclei producing stable atoms allowing more of its heat energy to escape.